 DSA is an eco-friendly certification service for sea going vessels.
 This website offers a great use of illustration and animation telling visitors a story while revealing eco-data on ships that travel popular marine routes around the world.

-This site uses excellent design elements to bring users through 6 distinct “chapters.”
-It's design is intriguing, yet tells their story well.
+This site uses excellent design elements to bring users through six distinct “chapters.”
+Its design is intriguing, yet tells their story well.

 In design, less is often more.
 No clutter or chaos puts your message front and center.
 Quid is a data site that puts the world's information at your fingertips.
 It connects big ideas through making interesting data connections.